Teenager (Jung Joon-young EP): Music and lyrics

-Music and style
+Music

-“Teenager” includes a total of six alternative rock songs all composed and produced by Jung Joon Young himself.
-He got a chance to further develop his musical ability as well as broaden the musical range by creating all tracks in this album.
-Junggigo and Park Asher have also participated in the album by writing the lyrics to the songs.
-Pia members Kim Ki Bum and Yang Hye Sung who are Korea's best instrumentalists have also joined Jung Joon Young as the main session band for his album, giving off a strong rock sound.
+Teenager includes a total of six alternative rock songs all composed and produced by Jung.
+He got a chance to further develop his musical ability as well as broaden the musical range by creating all tracks.
+Junggigo and Park Asher also participated by writing the lyrics to the songs.
+Pia members Kim Ki Bum and Yang Hye Sung also joined Jung Joon Young as the main session band for the album, giving off a strong rock sound.

-CJ E&M staff stated: "The second mini album is Jung Joon Young's everything - his past, present, and future.
+CJ E&M staff stated: "The second mini album is Jung Joon Young's everything – his past, present, and future.
 This album is truly by him and made for him.
 No detail has gone past Jung Joon Young."
-CJ E&M also revealed that the album is in the alternative rock genre which is Jung Joon Young's favorite since childhood, with the six tracks each showing a different range in the spectrum of the genre.
-Instead of going with music to satisfy the general public, he explored his music interests through his album.
-He explained that his 2nd mini album “Teenager” is “more rock” and “less mainstream” compared to his 1st mini album.“This album is harder rock than my first album,” “I really didn’t care much about mass appeal in this album.
-I think the mass appeal doesn’t really match my musical style.
+CJ E&M also revealed that the album is in the alternative rock genre which had been Jung's favorite since childhood, with the six tracks each showing a different range in the spectrum of the genre.
+Instead of going with music to satisfy the general public, he explored his musical interests through his album.
+He explained that Teenager is "more rock" and "less mainstream" compared to his first mini-album.
+"This album is harder rock than my first album.
+I really didn't care much about mass appeal in this album.
+I think the mass appeal doesn't really match my musical style.
 So I enjoyed this album even more and I even liked it better when it was released.
-Although there would be those people who wouldn’t like some of the tracks, I hope there would be those who would have better thoughts about rock music when they hear my songs,” through the showcase.
+Although there would be those people who wouldn't like some of the tracks, I hope there would be those who would have better thoughts about rock music when they hear my songs."

-Every individual single composed by himself is naturally connected and organically united as a cohesive whole with lyrical melodies and sensibility of alternative rock in this album.

 Lyrical themes

-The concept of Jung Joon Young's new album is "dreaming adult" which seems to be a perfect fit for him.
-He is storytelling his own story and experiences throughout this album sincerely.
-He mentioned that “The songs embody the idea of an adult who continues to dream on; as children, we would dream about growing up and what things will be like when we are adults,” “I think even as adults, we have dreams that are always changing so I wanted to express the notion that we are always dreaming children at heart.” during the interview with Koreaherald.
-In addition, each song brings each unique message like dreams, love, friendship, and loneliness.
-As an album producer, he made a decision about the concept of the album and chose the songwriters to ask them to write the lyrics that are well suited to the songs.
+The concept of the album is a "dreaming adult".
+He is telling his own story and experiences throughout.
+He mentioned to Korea Herald: "The songs embody the idea of an adult who continues to dream on; as children, we would dream about growing up and what things will be like when we are adults.
+I think even as adults, we have dreams that are always changing so I wanted to express the notion that we are always dreaming children at heart."
+In addition, each song contains themes including dreams, love, friendship, and loneliness.
+As an album producer, he made a decision about the concept and chose the songwriters, asking them to write the lyrics that were well suited to the songs.